mlip-cmu/s2025/lectures/25_summary/all.md

 ----
 ## Reasons barely matter

-No model is every "correct"
+No model is ever "correct"

 Some mistakes are unavoidable